We live in a digital world where data is a critical constituent for business success.

 The short answer — yes, there is!

-Even though business continuity and disaster recovery are firmly connected in your data protection strategy, there are distinctions between these two concepts.
+Even though both ideas are firmly connected in your data protection strategy, there are distinctions between these two concepts.
 Here are the differences:

 Disaster recovery revives the company’s operations and processes once disaster strikes, it IS about bringing things back (e.g. applications) — this is how you respond to a disruptive event.